Why you may need to get orthodontic treatment for a second time

 You should also visit your general dentist every 6-12 months for a check-up, professional tooth cleaning (scaling) and any required routine dental maintenance.

 That really is up to you and the decision will probably be based mostly on how you feel about the way your teeth look when you smile.
-However, if your issues are less with the aesthetic look of your teeth and more related to pain, discomfort or uneven tooth wear, then additional orthodontic treatment might be the best option.
+However, if your issues are less with the aesthetic look of your teeth and more related to pain, discomfort or uneven tooth wear, then the additional treatment might be the best option.

 Make an appointment with an orthodontist to ascertain what your options are and what the best course of treatment would be for the health of your smile.
 You can use this tool to search for a specialist orthodontist near you.